Despite solar panels growing in popularity, there remain some common myths around the renewable energy source

 Why solar panels?

-Before we start myth-busting though, why should you even consider solar panels in the first place?
-Quite simply solar panels are one of the most cost-efficient ways to generate your own domestic energy, and thanks to their carbon-neutral status they are eligible for grants and financial support.
+Before we start myth-busting, why should you even consider solar panels in the first place?
+Solar panels are one of the most cost-efficient ways to generate your own domestic energy, and thanks to their carbon-neutral status they are eligible for various grants and financial support.

 Probably the most common misconception around solar panels is that they only work in direct sunlight and, since the UK isn’t exactly renowned for its sunshine, they are not much use here.